THE LISBON CITY-REGION FOOD SYSTEM.

 Between 2019 and 2021, the Metropolitan Network of Agri-Food Parks (RMPA) developed and established a strategic vision for the rural-urban food environment of the Lisbon Metropolitan Area.
 The Network - a group of local, regional and national actors, was coordinated by the Institute of Social Sciences of the University of Lisbon (ICS-ULisboa) - took the function of coordinating the local Living Lab of the Horizon 2020-funded project ROBUST, creating rural-urban connections and synergies.

 In 2022, the Network expanded, giving rise to the FoodLink Network for Food Transition in the Metropolitan Area of Lisbon.
-Until today, 32 institutions and initiatives have joined the Network, representing the various components and areas of the metropolitan food system.
-The development of a Metropolitan Food Planning Strategy is among the priority actions foreseen by the Strategic Framework and Action Plan of this group.
+Until today, 41 institutions and initiatives have joined the Network, representing the various components and areas of the metropolitan food system.
+The implementation of a Metropolitan Food Planning Strategy is among the priority actions foreseen by the Strategic Framework and Action Plan of this group.

 FOODCLIC.
 We are connecting people, food, policy & places.